aaronbloomfield/pdr/tutorials/01-intro-unix/virtual-box.md

 your files back and forth.
 Or use an online file server.

-You can also set up 'shared folders' to directly read and write files back and forth.
+You can also set up 'shared folders' to directly read and write files back and forth.  **HOWEVER** note that students who have tried this have had lots of difficulties doing so.
 To do this:

 - Find the VirtualBox toolbar at the bottom (this is not the Gnome toolbar at the bottom, but the toolbar that appears when you are